FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_copy-one-to-one/readme.md

 ### Failed example

-The following example shows failed copy-one-to-one RPC.
-Input contains specified source datastore (target datastore is the same), merge operation, source path, and target path.
-In that example target path is invalid, because it doesn't contain 'org:orgs' container in the schema tree.
+This example shows a failed copy-one-to-one operation.

+RPC input contains the source datastore (same as the target datastore), merge operation, source path, and target path.
+The target path is invalid because it does not contain the `org:orgs` container in the schema tree.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/subtree-manager:copy-one-to-one' \